mcealera/streamlitecs/README.md

 ![Architecture](streamlitecs.png)

-### (Optional) 1.
-Create the Docker image and push it to a repository.
+### 1. Create the Docker image and push it to a repository.

-This step is optional.
-You can of course use your own container image and image repository or use the one pre-defined in the CDK file.
-Keep in mind the predefined repository may contain an outdated image.
-It's recommended that you build your own container image.

 1.1 You will need Docker engine.
 See Docker installation guide here: https://docs.docker.com/engine/install/#server Ensure you have Docker engine installed by running the `hello-world` Docker image: